Technology and Art

 flowchart TD

-Common constructs (if/else, while, for, return, function_definition, class_definition, try/catch) are handled in the base class.
+Common constructs (if/else, while, for, for-each with destructuring, return, function_definition, class_definition, try/catch) are handled in the base class.
+For-loop destructuring (for (const [k, v] of arr) in JS/TS, for ((k, v) in map) in Kotlin, structured bindings in C++) decomposes binding patterns into individual LOAD_INDEX/LOAD_FIELD + STORE_VAR instructions per iteration.
 Language-specific constructs override or extend.
 Overridable constants handle the small but persistent differences across grammars:

 # Python says "True", Go says "true", Lua says "true"